 Now, let's see what is the impact on the accounting entries for this cycle steps.
 Each step has its own configuration used in business workflow.
 As I mentioned earlier, this process involves many different organizational levels.
 The most important organizational levels in this process are company code, sales organizations, distribution channels, divisions, and plants.

 |OTC Process Steps||Transaction Code||Accounting Entries|

 Post Goods Issue (PGI)

 Receipt of Money

 - Quotation: Quotation is a price quote given to the customer.
 A quotation follows inquiry steps.
-A quotation can be created via inquiry or without inquiry reference number.
+A quotation can be created via inquiry or without an inquiry reference number.
 A quotation is created by transaction code VA21.

-- Post Goods Issue: Post goods issue is the steps where goods are being picked by warehouse, packed and shipped to the customer's given shipping address as per the sales order.
+- Post Goods Issue: Post goods issue is the steps where goods are being picked by the warehouse, packed, and shipped to the customer's given shipping address as per the sales order.
 We have accounting entries as inventory is being credited against the cost of goods sales (COGS) debited.
 General ledger accounts associated with the cost of goods sales and inventory is affected respectively.

 - Delivery: Delivery follows post goods issue (PGI).
-Delivery is the actual fulfillment of goods to the customer shipping address.
-At delivery stage, we have accounting entries in the books.
-At this stage, we debit revenue account and credit customer account.
-Transaction code for delivery is VL01n.
+Delivery is the actual fulfillment of goods to the customer's shipping address.
+At the delivery stage, we have accounting entries in the books.
+At this stage, we debit the revenue account and credit the customer account.
+The transaction code for delivery is VL01n.